 Learning Module 1: Epidemiology of Homeless and Uninsured Populations

-- Definition of homelessness by federal standards.
+- Define homelessness by federal standards.

-- 2012 federal poverty line for individuals and for a family of 4, average annual cost of employer-sponsored family healthcare coverage, and the resulting approximate ratio of healthcare cost to income for a low income family.
+- Define federal poverty line for individuals and for a family of 4, average annual cost of employer-sponsored family healthcare coverage, and the resulting approximate ratio of healthcare cost to income for a low income family.

 Learning Module 2: Public Health Insurance

-Leanring Module 3: Delivery Systems
+Learning Module 3: Delivery Systems

-- Eligibility criteria for VA health coverage.
+- Recognize eligibility criteria for VA health coverage.